Three Kings Day is big in these Latino households, despite Santa's pull

 Three Kings has also become a cultural tradition in towns and cities across the U.S., with museums and organizations organizing events and parades.

 Isabel Encalado moved from Ecuador to New York 25 years ago.
-Growing up, she remembers seeing Three Kings Day celebrations on TV at a time when her family wasn't able to afford getting her gifts to commemorate the occasion.
+Growing up, she remembers seeing Three Kings Day celebrations on TV at a time when her family wasn't able to afford to get her gifts to commemorate the occasion.

-Once in New York, she got her family involved in an annual Three Kings Day celebration organized by the Democratic Club in Queens, New York.
+Once in New York, she got her family involved in an annual Three Kings Day celebration organized by the Democratic Club in Queens.
 “I make the costumes for the Three Kings and my oldest son has already donated a bag full of presents,” she said in Spanish.
 “I always had that dream — having a big celebration.”

 As for Hernandez, the Latina millennial said that if she has children someday, she plans to pass down the Three Kings Day traditions.